 Health insurance provides regular, preventive care for you and your family to stay healthy and prevent illness.
 Medical bills are the number one cause of bankruptcy and can reach into the millions of dollars.
 Having quality health coverage gives you peace of mind knowing that if an accident or illness strikes you and your family are protected from a lifetime of financial burden.

-Starting in 2019, there is no longer a tax penalty for failing to maintain health coverage.
+Starting with the 2019 coverage year, there is no longer a tax penalty or “individual mandate” for not having health insurance.

 Learn more about the individual mandate for 2014-2018 on the IRS website.
 See below for information about exemptions for the individual mandate for 2018 and earlier.

 Depending on the type of exemption you qualify for, you will need to submit an application to Healthcare.gov or request the exemption from the Internal Revenue Service (IRS) when you file your taxes.
 (MNsure does not accept exemption applications).

 MNsure uses the federal Health Insurance Marketplace to process exemption applications.
 The federal government will notify you if you qualify for an exemption.
 If you apply to HealthCare.gov and qualify, you will receive an exemption certificate number that you'll need for your federal income tax return you file for the year of the exemption.
 For questions about the status of your application or your eligibility for an exemption, visit HealthCare.gov, or call the Health Insurance Marketplace Help Center at 800-318-2596.
 TTY users should call 855-889-4325.
 If you have questions about how to get a copy of and where to submit the application form, call the MNsure Contact Center at 855-366-7873 or 651-539-2099.

 You can claim this exemption based on coverage being unaffordable for the months in 2018 when you did not have coverage when you fill out your 2018 tax return, which was due in 2019.